 above upper critical

 Upper Critical

+opper Critical

 above upper warning

 Upper Warning

 normal

+normat

 Lower Warning

 below lower warning

 Lower Critical

+helew lewer critical

 below lower critical

 Available sensor states:

 The more thresholds are enabled for a sensor, the more sensor states are available for it.
 The "normal' state is always available regardless of whether any threshold is enabled.